How To Create A To-Do List In WordPress

 Integrate with Post Planner

-If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author that provides you with a complete WordPress editorial solution …
+If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …

-Visit this site to learn more this handy plugin: WordPress Post Planner – Multi-Author Publishing Plugin For WordPress
+Go here to learn more about using this handy plugin: WordPress Post Planner

-When you have configured your options, remember to click the ‘Save Changes’ button …
+After configuring your plugin options, click the ‘Save Changes’ button …

 Advanced Settings

-In this screen you can customize your To Do lists, assign to-do tasks to other users and perform database maintenance tasks.
+This screen lets you customize your To Do lists, assign to-do tasks to other users and perform plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List